Salomo309/NovaDS-Block-Cipher-Frontend/README.md

-# Nova DS Modern Block Cipher
+# NovaDS Modern Block Cipher
-> Frontend side of Nova DS Modern Block Cipher Web.
-Nova DS Modern Block Cipher is a modern encryption and decryption tool that provides various block cipher modes such as ECB, CBC, CFB, OFB, and Counter.
+> Frontend side of NovaDS Modern Block Cipher Web.
+NovaDS Modern Block Cipher is a modern encryption and decryption tool that provides various block cipher modes such as ECB, CBC, CFB, OFB, and Counter.
 It offers both text and file encryption and decryption functionalities.

 ## Features